In the town of Bay St. Louis, Mississippi, there is a church named Lagniappe (“lan-yap”). It is an old Creole word that means “something extra”.

 The party doesn’t start when doubt has been appeased.

 The party doesn’t start when our circumstances make it feasible.

-This I know; if we wait for all that, we miss the resurrection every time.
+And this I know; if we wait for all that, we miss the gift of grace—the sacrament of the present moment—every time.

 Lagniappe necessitates a paradigm shift.
 Without it, we stay stuck in our head.
 We like to say that we teach or preach grace.
 Which makes grace something to comprehend, like the answer to a test question.